211115-UTA-NET/TeamGreen-P2/README.md

 # MeganP-P1

 # Overview
-This application is designed for users to connect with an overnight cat sitter or to provide cat-sitting services to other users.
+This application is designed for users to either connect with an overnight cat sitter, or to provide cat-sitting services to other users.
 The logic and data are managed by a REST API, with an independent Angular SPA frontend.
 A user can view host units to choose where their cat will stay, and can book, rate, or comment on a stay.
 Hosts can review their ratings and comments, and edit thier postings.

 # Technologies Used
 .NET 6